 – our own extra curriculars

-Kidding aside, you get the point: we don’t plan, we don’t prioritize, and we wonder why we keep getting fatter.
+You get the point: we don’t plan, we don’t prioritize, and we wonder why we keep getting further from our goals.

 Let’s face it; proper meal planning takes time and effort, and people hate wasting time and effort.

-My general experience in the last 10 years of my career is that the individuals who keep up with their food journals, logging consecutive weeks of clean eating… they are the same ones who attack their fitness goals in the gym with a vengeance, because they don’t like to waste the time and effort of meal prep and eating right with sub-par workouts.
+My general experience in my 14 years in the industry is that the individuals who keep up with their food journals, logging consecutive weeks of clean eating are the same ones who attack their fitness goals in the gym with a vengeance, because they don’t like to waste the time and effort of meal prep and eating right with sub-par workouts.

 Make the decision to accompany your exercise and movement training with sound meal planning by planning/cooking early in the week.
-It will make the decision to not dine out alot easier when you have multiple healthy meals to chose from in your refrigerator.
+It will make the decision to not dine out as frequently easier when you have multiple healthy meals to choose from in your refrigerator.